-February is a great time of the year to visit Uganda because it’s one of the moderately dry months that won’t see your itinerary interrupted by downpours.
-And the vegetation during this time is greenest, great for photography.
-Besides that, you have to consider why you’re visiting the “Pearl of Africa,” what you want to see and experience on an Africa safari in Uganda.
+February is an excellent month to visit Uganda because it’s one of the moderately dry periods that won’t have your itinerary interrupted by downpours.
+And the vegetation during this time is the greenest, great for photography.
+Besides that, you must consider why you’re visiting the “Pearl of Africa” and what you want to see and experience on holiday in Uganda.

-Like other Eastern Africa destinations, Uganda has two weather seasons (dry season and rainy season) that are the primary determinant of visiting.
+Like other Eastern African destinations, Uganda has two weather seasons (dry and rainy) that are a primary determinant of traveling around Uganda on a safari vacation.
 The two seasons are spread throughout the year and sometimes not easily separated, especially for regions close to the equator.

-Traveling between March to May (the first rainy season of the year) means you’ll have to look a bit harder for wildlife; the African savanna plains are dense, making it much easier for the savanna animals to hide from sight – but the landscapes will show off a picturesque emerald green cover.
+Traveling between March to May (the first rainy season) means searching for wildlife will be somewhat challenging.
+The savanna plains have dense vegetation and tall grass, making it much easier for the savanna animals to hide from sight.
+But the landscapes will show off a picturesque emerald green cover great for photography.

 If you’re not much for the game and into landscape beauty, this is the most beautiful time to visit Uganda.
-You may have to carry your raincoat or stay in the vehicle to ready yourself for a few showers each day (and the occasional drenching downpour).
+You may have to stay in the vehicle or carry your raincoat to ready yourself for occasional drenching downpours.

-April to September is when the Great Migration northwards happens, when tens of thousands of wildebeest crash their way across East Africa, from the Serengeti to the Masai Mara, searching for food and water.
+From April to September, the Great Migration northwards happens, when tens of thousands of wildebeest crash across East Africa, from the Serengeti to the Masai Mara, searching for food and water.

 East Africa’s massive attraction sees travelers overflowing into Uganda’s rainforest jungle to catch sight of the endangered mountain gorillas.

-By January, the rains have drastically reduced to almost none, and the region enters its first yearly dry spell until early March, clearing February for an awesome experience in Uganda.
+By January, the rains have drastically reduced to almost none.
+The region enters its first yearly dry spell until early March, clearing February for a fantastic holiday experience in Uganda.

 So it’s one of the best times of the year for seeing wildlife.
-The undergrowth is sparser, making it more difficult for the animals to camouflage themselves, and they have further to travel for water.
-On a safari across the savanna, you’ll be rewarded with giraffes, elephants, and gazelles on parade, while an African jungle hike makes for an unforgettable mountain gorilla trekking experience.
+The undergrowth is sparser, making it more difficult for the animals to camouflage and travel long distances for water.

-Uganda’s most precious jewel is the more than 500 mountain gorillas that inhabit its tropical rainforests of Bwindi Impenetrable and Mgahinga National Parks.
+Uganda’s most precious jewel is the more than 500 mountain gorillas in its tropical rainforests of Bwindi Impenetrable and Mgahinga National Parks.

-Visiting these sanctuaries in the rainy seasons can leave a rather bad impression of the country for the roads are impassable and the drenching rains are annoying.
+Visiting these sanctuaries during the rainy seasons can leave a somewhat wrong impression of the country, for the roads are impassable, and the drenching rains are annoying.

 After the excitement of the December & January holidays, fewer people are traveling, flights are cheaper, and accommodation prices have come down.
 It’s a much nicer traveling business, staying in premium safari camps and riding the savanna plains with little or no crowds.

-It’s always a good time of year for bird watching in East Africa, but from September to April, migratory birds from North Africa and Europe make their way south to nest and take advantage of the warm (and dry) weather.
+It’s always a good time of year for bird-watching in Uganda.
+Notably, from September to April, migratory birds from North Africa and Europe travel south to nest and take advantage of the warm (and dry) weather.
 Along with seeing spectacular local birds like Black-headed Lapwing, Orange Weaver, Red-throated lathe, and the famous rare and near-endemic Shoebill.

 The peak and several other surrounding peaks are high enough to support glaciers.
 Mount Stanley is part of the Rwenzori Mountains National Park, a UNESCO World Heritage Site, and it’s a popular trek for avid hikers.